zhendrikse/science/relativity/index.md

 <div style="border-top: 2px solid #cccccc"><br/></div>

 <blockquote>
-We should make things as simple as possible, but not simpler. &mdash; Albert Einstein
+Since the mathematicians have invaded the theory of relativity, I do not understand it myself anymore. &mdash; Albert Einstein
 </blockquote><br/>

 ### Perihelion precession of Mercury&apos;s orbit